ajwheeler/Korg.jl/docs/src/API.md

 ```

 ## Continuum absorption
-These function can be used to directly compute continuum opacities.
+These function can be used to directly compute continuum absorption coefficients.

 ##### Continuum Absorption Kwargs

-Many of the functions documented in this section, support the following, common set of keyword
+All bound-free and free-free absorption functions (other than `absorption_coef_bf_TOPBase`) support
-arguments:
+the following keyword arguments:

-- `extrapolate_bc::Union{Nothing,Real}`: controls how the function behave when it encounters an
+- `error_oobounds::Bool`: specifies the function's behavior when it encounters invalid `ν` or `T`
-  invalid `ν` or `T` values.
-When assigned a number, the function assumes that the absorption
+  values.
+When `false` (the default), the function assumes that the absorption coefficient for
-  coefficient for these invalid `ν` or `T` values is the value of `extrapolate_bc`.
-The default
-  value is `0.0`.
-When this is set to `nothing`, a `DomainError` is thrown if invalid `ν` or `T`
+  these invalid `ν` or `T` values is `0.0`.
+Otherwise, a `DomainError` is thrown when invalid `ν`
-  values are encountered.
+  or `T` values are encountered.
 - `out_α::Union{Nothing,AbstractVector}`: When this is `nothing` (the default case), the function
   will simply allocate a new vector to store the output continuum absorption coefficients.
   Alternatively, this can be a vector (with the same length as the function's `ν` argument).
 In